Irreducibility of moduli of vector bundles over a very general sextic Surface: Acknowledgement

 \section{Acknowledgement}

-I wish to express my thanks to Dr. Arijit Dey for introducing me to this problem and for many important discussion.
+I wish to express my thanks to Dr. Arijit Dey for introducing me to this problem and for many important discussions.
 I also would like to thank Prof. Carlos Tschudi Simpson for many important discussions with him and for many important suggestions and comments.
-I thank the reviewer for useful comments and remarks.